uqlibrary/technology-training/R/dplyr_intro.md

 For any dataset or function doubts that you might have, don't forget the three ways of getting help in RStudio:

-1. ?functionname
+1. the shortcut command: `?functionname`
-2. help(functionname)
+2. the help function: `help(functionname)`
-3. functionname + F1
+3. the keyboard shortcut: press F1 after writing a function name

 ### Basic dplyr verbs